ps5-payload-dev/elfldr/README.md

 syscall to bootstrap itself into the `SceRedisServer` process, and then launches itself into a new process that keeps running in the background, even when playing games.
 Furthermore, this ELF loader will also resume its execution when the PS5 returns from rest mode.
-Payloads that are loaded are executed in induvidual processes, so even if a payload crashes, the ELF loader keeps on running.
+Since payloads are executed in induvidual processes, this ELF loader keeps on running even if a payload crashes.

 ## Quick-start
 To deploy ps5-payload-elfldr, first launch a kernel exploit that provides